 The rotate in automatic EOI mode works much like the rotate on non-specific EOI command.
 The main difference is that priority rotation is done automatically after the last INTA pulse of an interrupt request.
 To enter or exit this mode a rotate-in-automatic-EOI set command and rotate-in-automatic-EOI clear command is provided.
 After that, no commands are needed as with the normal automatic EOI mode.
 However, it must be remembered, when using any form of the automatic EOI mode, special consideration should be taken.
-Thus, the guideline for the automatic EOI mode also stands for the rotate in automatic EOI mode.
+Thus, the guideline for the automatic EOI mode.